0x4248/CSDS/README.md

 # Computer System Diagnostics Standard

-Onboard Diagnostics Standard (CSDS) is a standard for receiving diagnostic data from a computer system.
+Computer System Diagnostics Standard (CSDS) is a standard for receiving diagnostic data from a computer system.

 It is designed to be used to quickly send diagnostic data from a computer system to diagnostic software or diagnostic hardware.